How it works

 When talking to your doctor, carefully review all the medications you're taking, including over-the-counter drugs or herbal remedies.
 Some medications increase bladder control problems.
 Others may interact with incontinence medications in a way that increases symptoms.

 See more In-depth

 - Urinary incontinence in women.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uiwomen.
 Accessed May 14, 2014.

 - Non-surgical treatments for female stress urinary incontinence.
-National Association for Continence. http://www.nafc.org/bladder-bowel-health/types-of-incontinence/stress-incontinence/non-surgical-treatment-for-female-stress-urinary-incontinence.
-Accessed June 9, 2011.
+National Association for Continence. http://www.nafc.org/bladder-bowel-health/types-of-incontinence/stress-incontinence/non-surgical-treatment-for-female-stress-urinary-incontinence/.
+Accessed May 11, 2014.

 - What every woman should know.
-National Association for Continence. http://www.nafc.org/bladder-bowel-health/what-is-incontinence/what-every-woman-should-know.
-Accessed June 9, 2011.
+National Association for Continence. http://www.nafc.org/bladder-bowel-health/what-is-incontinence/what-every-woman-should-know/.
+Accessed May 11, 2014.

 - Medications.
-National Association for Continence. http://www.nafc.org/bladder-bowel-health/types-of-incontinence/urge-incontinence/medications.
-Accessed June 9, 2011.
+National Association for Continence. http://www.nafc.org/bladder-bowel-health/types-of-incontinence/urge-incontinence/medications/.
+Accessed May 11, 2014.

 - DuBeau CE.
-Treatment of urinary incontinence. http://www.uptodate.com/home/index.html.
-Accessed June 10, 2011.
+Treatment and prevention of urinary incontinence in women. http://www.uptodate.com/home.
+Accessed May 11, 2014.

-- Mahajan ST. Use of botulinum toxin for treatment of non-neurogenic lower urinary tract dysfunction. http://www.uptodate.com/home/index.html.
-Accessed June 10, 2011.
+- Mahajan ST. Use of botulinum toxin for treatment of non-neurogenic lower urinary tract conditions. http://www.uptodate.com/home.
+Accessed May 11, 2014.